$6,000 IRA Contribution Goal 2022 Final Results: $6,259+ in Total Bonuses

 Offer not available to residents of Vermont or Ohio.
 You must keep your loan active and in good standing for at least 90 days to receive the $300 bonus.

-The easiest way to manage this is to pay down as much of your loan as possible (i.e. make a one-time $4,985 payment) and leave a balance of $15 to keep the loan active and good standing.
-Don’t pay it off until 90 days have passed.
+The easiest way to manage this with minimum interest paid is to pay down as much of your loan as possible (i.e. make a one-time $4,985 payment) and leave a small balance of $15 to keep the loan active and good standing.
+Don’t pay it completely off until 90 days have passed.
 Also, don’t leave $10 or less balance because they may either make that the minimum payment or even “forgive” you the rest which will end up with the loan being closed early.
 This only costs you a tiny bit in extra interest.

 (Note: There was a limited-time $600 offer sent to SoFi users in the past.
 Some comments below may refer to this previous offer.)